 2. Finding a version range

 For any bisecting we need to have a ref of a good and a bad revision.
 In most cases the bad one is going to be the current stable version that we or our customers use.
 We can look it up in chrome://version.
 For example:

 83.0.4103.61.
 Unfortunately this is not what the tool expects, and we need to convert semver version number into a

 Branch Base Position.
-And we can do it using another tool, called omahaproxy.
+And we can do that by using another tool, called omahaproxy.